thomvolker/densityratio/README.md

   df_numerator = numerator_data$x1,
   df_denominator = denominator_data$x1
 )
-#> Warning in check.sigma(nsigma, sigma_quantile, sigma, dist_nu):  are duplicate values in 'sigma', only the unique values are used.
+#> Warning in check.sigma(nsigma, sigma_quantile, sigma, dist_nu): There are duplicate values in 'sigma', only the unique values are used.

 aggregate(
   predict(fit_cat) ~ numerator_data$x1,